iwarimie/postit-social-media-app/README.md

 ### Simple POSTIT API
 This is a social media API that allows users to create account, and share messages in the form of text on their timeline.
+- The Github link to this code is available at: https://github.com/iwarimie/postit-social-media-app

 - The API documentation is available at: https://documenter.getpostman.com/view/23519150/2s93Jrw4vj